-The external environment is the set of variables in the user's environment at the time the user runs SCons.
-These variables are available within the SConscript files through the Python os.environ dictionary.
+The External Environment is the set of variables in the user's environment at the time the user runs SCons.
+These variables are not automatically part of an SCons build but are available to be examined if needed.
 See Section 7.1, "Using Values From the External Environment", below.